Ines11python/Ines11python/README.md

 <h3 align="center">A passionate frontend data scientist based in Madrid（student）</h3>

 - 🔭 I’m currently studying on **computational social science**

+- 📝 This is my note by learning how to become a Data Analyst(python based) [https://ines11python.github.io/liya-fullstack-da-note/]

 - 🌱 I’m currently learning python **pyspark is my goal**